Sample size re-estimation incorporating prior information on a nuisance parameter: Nuisance parameter based sample size re-estima tion using MAP priors

-Here, $\bar{X}_{1T}$, $\bar{X}_{1C}$, and $\hat{\sigma}^2_{1,pool}$ denote the mean in the treatment group, the mean in the control group, and the pooled sample variance, respectively, obtained from the unblinded data of the internal pilot study.
-In this manuscript we focus on the specific case of an improper uniform prior for the means which is a-prior independent of the prior for the precision,
+Here, $\bar{X}_{1T}$, $\bar{X}_{1C}$, and $\hat{\sigma}^2_{1,pool}$ denote the sample mean in the treatment group, the sample mean in the control group, and the pooled sample variance, respectively, obtained from the unblinded data of the internal pilot study.
+In this manuscript we focus on the specific case of an improper uniform prior for the means which is a prior independent of the prior for the precision,

 As mentioned in the previous section, we assume that the precision $\omega$ has a mixture of Gamma distributions as the prior.
 In the assumed model, this prior distribution is a conjugate prior and thus the marginal posterior for the precision is again a mixture of Gamma distributions, \cite{bernardo1994bayesian}